 What are the cheapo alternatives?

-If you have lots of time and not much of a budget or you’re a bit leery of going through the world’s longest undersea tunnel (it’s 3km longer than the channel tunnel) in a land known for earthquakes, you can get a bus ticket from Tokyo to Aomori for 4,600 yen and then take the Seikan Ferry from Aomori to Hakodate for only 1,540 yen (add 90 yen if travelling between January and March).
+If you have lots of time and not much of a budget or you’re a bit leery of going through the world’s longest undersea tunnel (it’s 3km longer than the channel tunnel) in a land known for earthquakes, you can get a bus ticket from Tokyo to Aomori on Willer Transport from 4,500 yen and then take the Seikan Ferry from Aomori to Hakodate for only 1,540 yen (add 90 yen if travelling between January and March).
 The added bonus is you get to poke around Aomori City—the sleepy capital of Aomori Prefecture—before jumping on the boat.